Rosco McGlashan OAM

 Learn more about Rosco

-Five television documentaries about Rosco’s LSR achievements are currently showing to a worldwide audience via Discovery & Pioneer Productions.
-An inclusion in US Rocket Legend – Bob Traux’ life story documentary and thousands of hours of broadcast quality vision belong to the team, not to mention countless newspaper and magazine stories.
+Several television documentaries about Rosco’s land speed achievements are currently showing to a worldwide audience via Discovery & Pioneer Productions.
+An inclusion in US Rocket Legend – Bob Traux’s life story documentary and thousands of hours of broadcast quality vision belong to the team, not to mention countless newspaper and magazine stories.